microsoft/tfs-cli/README.md

-# Cross-platform CLI for Team Foundation Server and Visual Studio Team Services
+# Node CLI for VSTS and TFS

+> NOTE: If you are looking for the new VSTS CLI, see [vsts-cli](https://github.com/microsoft/vsts-cli)

 [![NPM version](https://badge.fury.io/js/tfx-cli.svg)](http://badge.fury.io/js/tfx-cli)